 Of course, you’re not adding backend keywords just for the fun of it.
 You’re doing it to ensure your product is searchable, that it’s indexed and that it shows up in the right results pages.

-This means that you can’t simply add backend keywords into your listing and leave it at that; you must check that your keywords are helping you show up in the right places.
+This means that you can’t simply add backend search terms into your listing and leave it at that; you must check that your keywords are helping you show up in the right places.

 Doing this is easy but a little time-consuming.
 The trick is to search Amazon for one of your backend keywords and your product’s ASIN.
 This should generate a results page with one result: your product.
 If it doesn’t, you’ll need to head back into your inventory and check what’s going on, as you may have slightly gone over your 250-byte limit.